Note: This has been updated for 2015.

 Pretzels are awesome late in a race.

 Bring water and snacks for yourself.
-Unless your runner is an elite, you might be out there for 3-6 hours.
-Bring water and snacks for yourself (even if stores/shops/cafes are open, lines will likely be long).
+Unless your runner is an elite, you might be out there for up to 6 hours.
+Bring water and snacks for yourself (even if stores/shops/cafes are open, lines might be long).

 Bring necessities.
 Cash, ID, cell phone, transit card, and most importantly … A CAMERA!
 Your runner will love to have photos of them in the race without watermarks all over it.

 If you’re planning to jump in the race for a few miles – All of the above, plus: Dress in layers.
 You’re going to heat up.
 Wear sweat-wicking fabrics.
 Pull your hair back.
 Basically, dress like you are going for a run, but add an extra layer for warmth – a light jacket or arm warmers or something else you can easily remove and tie around your waist/tuck into your shorts/pants.
 Carry a small wearable bag.
-A lot of races (such as 13.1 and Rock ‘n’ Roll) have been giving away draw-string backpacks.
-They are a little bit cumbersome to run with, but are your best bet while running if you need to have stuff on you that you can’t easily leave in the car (and retrieve when necessary).
+Drawstring backpacks are cumbersome to run with, but are your best bet while running if you need to have more stuff on you than you can fit in your pockets.

 Cubicle Dad’s Dad also has some spectating tips.